 Implementing Party/Monitoring /Reporting Party: Identifies the entity that will be responsible for directly implementing the mitigation measures, monitoring, and reporting.
 Implementation can be the responsibility of the Authority or its Design Build Contractor (Contractor).
-Monitoring will generally be the responsibilities will be the responsibility of the Authority.
+Monitoring will generally be the responsibilities will be the responsibility of the Authority during construction.
+Long-term mitigation monitoring responsibilities will be the responsibility of the Authority.
 The following roles are utilized in the text of mitigation measures in the MMEP: